 Aerospace Studies Department (Air Force ROTC)

-San José State University supports a wing of Air Force Reserve Officer Training Corps (AFROTC) with cadets from San José State University, Santa Clara University, Stanford University and many local community colleges.
+San José State University supports a wing of Air Force Reserve Officer Training Corps (AFROTC) with cadets from San José State University, Santa Clara University, Stanford University, UC Santa Cruz, and many local community colleges.
 The Air Force ROTC program provides instruction in leadership, management, and national security studies along with military education and training.
 This program prepares the cadet for assignment to positions of responsibility and importance in the modern Air Force.
 Instruction is conducted on and off campus.
 This program offers all eligible SJSU students the opportunity to obtain an officer's commission in the United States Air Force while earning their college degrees.

 Our faculty brings a wealth of experience and diversity to the program.
 Instructors are active duty Air Force officers from various career areas and provide students with a first rate academic education and military training experience.
 Each faculty member also acts as a student advisor to guide students through the program and help them reach the goal of an officer's commission in the United States Air Force.

 College students wishing to commission as an Air Force officer through ROTC may enroll in a three, three-and-a-half, or four-year program.
 Students attend Air Force ROTC classes along with other college courses and receive elective academic credit.

 After successfully completing all requirements, the cadets are commissioned as Air Force officers with a minimum four-year active duty service commitment.